 Looking back at the big game's best halftime shows

 A spectacle even in its early years, the Super Bowl halftime show did not feature megastars until the early 1990s.
 Viewers were often subjected to marching bands and productions that generally had bizarre themes.
 It only took four decades, but the halftime show has finally found its groove.
-This year, Maroon 5, Travis Scott, and Big Boi did their best to keep viewers from switching the channel at halftime.
+This year, it will be up to Jennifer Lopez and Shakira to keep viewers from switching the channel at halftime.

 Looking back at the history of the Super Bowl's halftime show, many fans have ranked the 10 best, but that’s child’s play.
 Here’s a ranking of all the halftime shows on Super Sunday I was able to track down.
 Note, they are judged by their quality and not just star power.